Is Self Tanning Safe?

 It’s no secret to anyone anymore that excessive exposure to the sun or tanning beds does really bad things to your skin.

-Because doctors have done such a great job getting the word out, people are now turning to self tanning products in record numbers to get the perfect tan– but also to keep their skin safe.
+Because doctors (and the Surgeon General) have done such a great job getting the word out about this epidemic, people are now turning to self tanning products in record numbers to get the perfect tan– and also to keep their skin safe.

 With self tanning sales expected to reach $1 billion by 2017, everyone has one question on their mind.